aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_generate.rst

                myGMP2 := GMP::Instance::Generate( MP );

     After executing these statements, 'myGMP1' and 'myGMP2' will point to the same generated math program, namely the one using the constraints 'C3' and 'C4'.
-(The set :aimms:set:`AllGeneratedMathematicalPrograms` will contain only one element.)
+The set :aimms:set:`AllGeneratedMathematicalPrograms` will contain only one element, namely 'MP'.
 At this point it makes no difference to use

     .. code-block:: aimms